dendenxu/compiler/readme.md

 #### Line Number Memory

-To help the user pinpoint what's gone wrong the tokenization process, `ply` "remembers" every token's location (in terms of line number and token column), which will even be used in the later syntax analysis process.
+To help the user pinpoint what's gone wrong the tokenization process, `PLY` "remembers" every token's location (in terms of line number and token column), which will even be used in the later syntax analysis process.

 Specifically, we used `r'\n+'` to indicate newline(s)